 There is a fantastic scene from the movie Charlie Wilson’s War.
 In it, Philip Seymour Hoffman tries to explain to a rather drunk and jubilant Tom Hanks that it is a mistake to get too high after a success or too low after a failure.

 Why is it a mistake to get too low after a failure?
 Because if managed correctly, there are six ways that failure can actually help:

 A Learning Opportunity

-A recent study found that children are very accurate at judging how their parents perceive failure.
+A recent study found that children are very accurate at judging how their parents perceive failure (read more about these findings on our blog).
 For parents who view failure as a big bad event, as a judgement on your ability and something to be avoided, their children were more likely to have a fixed mindset (which is the belief that intelligence and ability are set in stone and can’t be improved).
-This mindset is linked to avoiding and rejecting feedback as well as coping worse with transitions
+This mindset is linked to avoiding and rejecting feedback as well as coping worse with transitions.

 Research on teenagers has found that those who are motivated by learning and mastering a subject, compared to those who are extrinsically motivated by rewards, display higher levels of emotional control before an exam.
 As well as this, they have higher levels of confidence and achieve better grades.

 Students with this mastery orientation are more likely to view setbacks as an opportunity to learn and improve.
 A painful but valuable speed bump in the road.
 Those that are motivated by social comparison (i.e. status) or outside rewards are more prone to stressful and negative reactions to failure.

 In a fascinating study, researchers interviewed gold medal Olympic champions about how they developed the resilience needed to succeed in their sport.
 Many of them identified that their road to success has not been simple nor straightforward, but that they had to come to view their setbacks as opportunities for growth.